The Secret to Being Really Good at Doing Anything: "BASICS"

 Why are basics important?

+Every skill is composed of a set of basics that are necessary to make it work.
 When the basics of a skill are present and applied the effect that they produce must ensue.
-Conversely, if a basic is neglected or removed, the effect is extinguished, and the quality of your results will be wildly variable – and generally poor.
+Conversely, if a basic is neglected or removed, the effect is extinguished, and the quality of the results will become wildly variable – and generally poor.

 • Not influenced by variables